lngyeen/face-check-in-flutter/bmad-agent/tasks/flutter-code-review.md

 - Execute: `flutter test`
 - Capture the output and exit code of the test command.

-**B. Ensure Tests Pass:**
+**B. Handle Test Results:**
 - If any tests fail (exit code is not 0):
-  - **HALT THE REVIEW.**
-  - Report to the user: "One or more tests failed.
-Please fix the failing tests before I can proceed with the code review."
-  - Provide the test output to the user for debugging.
-  - Do not proceed until the user confirms the tests are fixed and passing.
+  - **Record the failure as a CRITICAL issue.** The final review status will automatically be `REQUEST_CHANGES`.
+  - The review report MUST begin by stating that tests are failing and this is a blocking issue that must be resolved first.
+  - **Continue the review** to gather other feedback on architecture, code quality, and best practices.
+This provides the author with all feedback in a single pass.
-- If all tests pass, proceed to the next step.
+- If all tests pass, proceed with the review as normal.

 ### 5. Perform Comprehensive Flutter Code Review